tom1731/chessAI/README.md

 For try the game yourself follow the next instructions :
-- you must have python and pip installed
+- You must have python and pip installed
-- download the game from here
+- Download the game from here
-- make sure you have all python packages installed by running command : pip install -r requirement.txt
+- Make sure you have all python packages installed by running command : pip install -r requirement.txt
-- run main.py with python
+- Run main.py with python
 - Enjoy !

+Command :
+- Press z for undo move
+- Press r for reset the game
+- Press escape for reset the game and open menu

 ## When bot play alone...